DELTA: Dynamic Layer-Aware Token Attention for Efficient Long-Context Reasoning: Experiments

-\textbf{Baselines.} We compare DELTA against three approaches. \textbf{Full} denotes standard decoding where all layers attend to the entire KV cache. \textbf{Quest} \citep{tang2024quest} is a selection-based method that compresses each KV page into two representative vectors (element-wise min/max of keys), scores pages against the current query, and retrieves the top-$k$ for attention; it preserves the full cache in HBM but incurs overhead from storing representatives (two key vectors per page, i.e., $1/8$ of KV memory for a page size of 16). \textbf{RaaS} \citep{hu2025raas} is an eviction-based method that removes pages with consistently low attention scores, lowering memory usage but risking the loss of tokens that may later become important.
+\paragraph{Baselines.} We compare DELTA against three approaches. \textbf{Full} denotes standard decoding where all layers attend to the entire KV cache. \textbf{Quest} \citep{tang2024quest} is a selection-based method that compresses each KV page into two representative vectors (element-wise min/max of keys), scores pages against the current query, and retrieves the top-$k$ for attention; it preserves the full cache in HBM but incurs overhead from storing representatives (two key vectors per page, i.e., $1/8$ of KV memory for a page size of 16). \textbf{RaaS} \citep{hu2025raas} is an eviction-based method that removes pages with consistently low attention scores, lowering memory usage but risking the loss of tokens that may later become important.

-\textbf{Metrics.} The first metric is accuracy, measuring whether the model's final answer is mathematically equivalent to the ground truth.
-Each test case is marked as either correct or incorrect, and overall accuracy is reported as the percentage of correctly solved problems across the dataset.
-The second metric is the number of decoding steps, which reflects how many tokens the model generated before reaching the end-of-sequence token or the maximum generation limit.
+\paragraph{Metrics.} \emph{Accuracy} measures whether the model’s final answer is mathematically equivalent to the ground-truth answer, and is reported as the fraction of correctly solved problems in the evaluation set. \emph{Decoding length} denotes the number of tokens generated before either the end-of-sequence token or the maximum generation limit is reached, capturing the length of the reasoning trajectory. \emph{Throughput} is defined as the total number of generated tokens divided by the total decoding time. \emph{Forward time} is defined as the time required for a single model forward pass.